 As an Avantor associate, you make important decisions every day.
 These decisions drive value for our customers and suppliers, and ultimately make Avantor a leader in our industry.
 With each decision, no matter how large or small, you have a responsibility to uphold the values outlined in this Code and to comply with our policies and the laws that apply to Avantor.
-It is also your responsibility to speak up if you witness or suspect conduct that violates the Code, our policies, or the law.
-Regardless of who is involved, report your concerns to your manager, your Human Resources representative, local senior management, or an attorney in the Legal department.
-Our focus is on what is being reported, not who reports it.
-However, if you are not comfortable reporting your concerns in person, you can also report your concerns anonymously (if permitted by local law) through the Ethics Helpline at any time.
+In addition, we encourage you to report any suspected accounting or financial irregularities or misconduct that occurs at Avantor.
+Regardless of who is involved, you can report your concerns to your manager, your Human Resources representative, local senior management, or an attorney in the Legal department.
+However, you can also report your concerns through the Ethics Helpline at any time.